Student Spotlight: Thea Klinker

 “Lauren Morgan's group communication course allowed me to see the small ways that I could have a hugely positive impact on the people around me,” she said.
 “I have had an interest in marketing and public speaking since high school.
 I always wanted to be an environmental lobbyist when I grew up, so I have a passion for learning earth science.”

-After earning her Associate in Science degree and graduating with high honors, Klinker transferred to North Central College and earned a Bachelor of Arts in Organizational Communication with minors in Environmental Studies and Marketing.
+After earning her Associate in Science degree and graduating with high honors, Klinker transferred to North Central College and earned a Bachelor of Arts in Organizational Communication with minors in Environmental Studies and Marketing, graduating magna cum laude.
 She also competed on North Central’s Forensics Team, winning a national title in debate and, in 2017, receiving the American Forensics Association All-American Award.

-Klinker is now working at Jenner & Block LLP with the Talent Development team.
-Her main duties include diversity and inclusion initiatives and organizing attorney training programs.
-She also wants to begin volunteer work in the city.
+Klinker now works at Jenner & Block LLP with the Talent Development team, where her main duties include diversity and inclusion initiatives and organizing attorney training programs.
+She also coaches the Illinois Institute of Technology (IIT) Forensics team and volunteers with Working in the Schools (WITS).

 College of DuPage has been instrumental in Klinker’s life, and she knows it helped define her future.